samuelraj-dev/research-rit/README.md

 ```

 ## Multimedia uploads setup
-- Create `uploads` folder in the root folder of backend.
+- Create `uploads` folder in the root of your backend folder.
 - The correct path should be `./backend/uploads`

 ## Generating functions and triggers for our database